Open a Presentation in C#

 {

-// The large presentation has been loaded and can be used, but the memory consumption is still low.
+// The large presentation has been loaded and can be used, while memory consumption remains low.

-// can't do that!
-IO exception will be thrown, because the file is locked while pres objects will
+// Don't do this!
+An I/O exception will be thrown because the file is locked until the presentation object is disposed.

 }

-// It is ok to do it here, the source file is not locked by pres object
+// It is OK to do it here.
+The source file is no longer locked by the presentation object.

-Aspose.Slides provides IResourceLoadingCallback with a single method to allow you to manage external resources.
-This C# code shows you how to use the IResourceLoadingCallback interface:
+Aspose.Slides provides the IResourceLoadingCallback interface that lets you manage external resources.
+The following C# code shows how to use the IResourceLoadingCallback

 public class ImageLoadingHandler : IResourceLoadingCallback